 Contrary to Günther Gerhard Lange’s statement in a 2003 interview with Yvonne Schwemer-Scheddin in Typografische Monatsblätter, the Royal-Grotesk typeface was not a product Berlin’s H. Berthold AG acquired in 1908 when they purchased the Ferd.
 Theinhardt typefoundry.
 Instead, Royal-Grotesk was actually created at Berthold a few years earlier.
 H. Berthold AG probably published it in late 1902, although some sources give 1903 as the year of its release, such as [AfB] and [Wetzig].

-I have placed indications for the sources of all the typeface names and date-attributions from this post inside of square brackets.
+Just like I did at the end of the previous paragraph, I’ve written indications of my sources for all the typeface names and date-attributions in this post inside of square brackets.
 Where copies of the sources are available on the Internet, I have made those particular source names links to the pages of those online PDFs.
 Structure wise, this may be a bit of a completed post, because of all those linked and unlinked references.
-Still, the post comes in at less than 2,250 words.
-So it isn’t too long!
-At the end of the post, you can find bibliographic details for all the sources I’ve mentioned.
+Still, the post comes in at less than 3,300 words, so it isn’t too long!
+At the end, you’ll find bibliographic details for each source I’ve mentioned.

 What’s in a name?